matsengrp/dpvt/README.md

 The a sigmoid is applied.
 At entry $i$, values near `0.0` mean the $i$-th edge is in a maximum parsimony tree, while values near `1.0` mean the $i$-th edge is not in a maximum parsimony tree.
 The output values are arranged to correspond to edges in preorder traversal order.

+If the `TraverseDataset` data structure is used, we save features in a tensor and iterate through the `traversal` to compute the features.
+Everything else is completely identical to how things are handled when using `TreeDataset`s.

 ### TransformerEncoderTraversal